Feature Learning and Network Structure from Noisy Node Activity Data: Abstract

 \section{Abstract}

-In the study of network structures, much attention has been devoted to network reconstruction, which relies on partial edge-related information or dynamical processes on the network.
-However, there are cases where we are only given incomplete nodal data, and the nodal data are measured with different methodologies.
-In this work, we present an unsupervised learning framework to construct networks from noisy and heterogeneous nodal data.
-First, we introduce the creating nodes' context sets, which are used to generate random node sequences.
-Then, a three-layer neural network is adopted to train the node sequences to infer node vectors, enabling us to capture nodes with synergistic roles within the network.
-Further, the effectiveness of the method is validated through both synthetic data and real data.
-Finally, we compare the differences between the global thresholding method and the entropy-based method in edge selection.
-In summary, this work presents a neural network method for node vector learning from heterogeneous nodal data and an entropy-based method for edge selection.
+In the studies of network structures, much attention has been devoted to developing approaches to reconstruct networks and predict missing links when edge-related information is given.
+However, such approaches are not applicable when we are only given noisy node activity data with missing values.
+This work presents an unsupervised learning framework to learn node vectors and construct networks from such node activity data.
+First, we design a scheme to generate random node sequences from node context sets, which are generated from node activity data.
+Then, a three-layer neural network is adopted training the node sequences to obtain node vectors, which allow us to construct networks and capture nodes with synergistic roles.
+Furthermore, we present an entropy-based approach to select the most meaningful neighbors for each node in the resulting network.
+Finally, the effectiveness of the method is validated through both synthetic and real data.